mig-elgt/mig-elgt/README.md

-My name is Miguel Galicia and today is Saturday, 7 January at 02:09 GMT-6.
+Hello, I'm Miguel Galicia Kay! 👋, and today is Saturday, 7 January at 17:58 GMT-6